lenguyenhaohiep/formless3/README.md

 # Project: formless3
-This project aims to develop a lightweight plug-in for the e-form
+This project aims to develop a lightweight plug-in to replace paper forms

 # Description
-The project is an lightweight plugin that allows design, fill, sign and verify electronic forms.
-It's html and javascript-based application with the integration of rdfa
+The project is an lightweight plugin that allows design, fill, sign and verify digital forms.
+It's html-based and javascript-based application with the integration of RDFa

 # How to use
-## Form Creation Tool
+## Form Creator Tool
-1/ Go to this webpage and design the form that fits your need
+1/ Go to this webpage and design the form that fits your needs https://rawgit.com/lenguyenhaohiep/formless3/master/index.html
-https://rawgit.com/lenguyenhaohiep/formless3/master/index.html

 Recommended Browser: Chrome